Nevus spitz D22.-

 This section has been translated automatically.

-The pigmented spindle cell nevus (reed) is considered a variant of the Spitz nevus.
-The diagnosis of Spitz nevus in adults must be evaluated with a critical distance.
-In case of doubt this histological evaluation is to be classified as malignant.
+Pigmented spindle cell nevus (Reed) is considered a variant of Spitz nevus.
+The diagnosis of Spitz nevus in adults should be evaluated with a critical distance.
+In case of doubt, this histological evaluation should be classified as malignant!

 Literature